West Coast hip-hop: Late 1980s and 1990s

-Ice-T is known as one of the pioneers of West Coast Hip Hop and gangsta rap, with songs such as "6 in the Mornin," released in 1986, demonstrating the unique style of the west coast.
-In 1988, Ice-T released the R&B hit "I'm Your Pusher", and Too Short released album "Life is ・・Too short".
+Ice-T is known as one of the pioneers of West Coast hip-hop and gangsta rap, with songs such as "6 in the Mornin", released in 1986, demonstrating the unique style of the west coast.
+In 1988, Ice-T released the R&B hit "I'm Your Pusher", and following this was Too Short's breakthrough album Life is...
+Too Short.

-In 1988, N.W.A's landmark album Straight Outta Compton was released.
-Focusing on life and adversities in Compton, California, a notoriously rough area which had gained a reputation for gang violence, it was released by group member Eazy-E's record label Ruthless Records.
-As well as establishing a basis for the popularity of gangsta rap, the album drew much attention to West Coast hip hop, especially the Los Angeles scene.
+Tone Loc's debut album Lōc-ed After Dark was released on January 23, 1989, and reached number one on the Billboard 200 charts, with the album's lead single "Wild Thing" peaking at #2 on the Billboard Hot 100.
+Two days after the release of Lōc-ed After Dark, N.W.A released its debut album Straight Outta Compton.
+Focusing on life and adversities in Compton, California, a notoriously rough area which had gained a reputation for gang violence, Straight Outta Compton was released by group member Eazy-E's record label Ruthless Records.
+As well as establishing a basis for the popularity of gangsta rap, the album drew much attention to West Coast hip-hop, especially the Los Angeles scene.
 In particular, the controversial "Fuck tha Police" and the ensuing censorship attracted substantial media coverage and public attention.
 Following the dissolution of N.W.A due to in-fighting, the group's members Eazy-E, Dr. Dre, Ice Cube and MC Ren would later become platinum-selling solo artists in the 1990s.
 Ice Cube released some of the West Coast's most critically acclaimed albums, such as 1990's AmeriKKKa's Most Wanted and 1991's Death Certificate, as well as making film and television appearances such as in John Singleton's Boyz n the Hood in 1991.

 The early 1990s was a period in which Hip-Hop went from strength to strength.
 Tupac Shakur's debut album 2Pacalypse Now was released in 1991, demonstrating a social awareness, with attacks on social injustice such as racism, police brutality, poverty, crime, drug and teenage pregnancy.
 This album featured 3 singles: "Brenda's Got a Baby", "Trapped" and "If My Homie Calls".
 2Pacalypse Now was certified Gold by the Recording Industry Association of America (RIAA) on April 19, 1995.
 Shakur's music and philosophy was rooted in various philosophies and approaches, including the Black Panther Party, Black nationalism, egalitarianism and liberty.
 Tupac sold over 75 million records, being regarded as one of the greatest rappers of all time and a pioneer of West Coast rap.